-Priority rating Audit requirement Via interview and walkthrough, understand relevant processes and controls Examine relevant documents, including compliance registers and reports Obtain oxidence of policies, precedures and controls being in place and working.
-Audit Priority 1 Obtain evidence of policies, procedures and controls being in place and working effectively Extensive substantive testing of activities and/or transactions Follow-up and if necessary, re-test matters previously reported.
+Priority rating Audit requirement Via interview and walkthrough, understand relevant processes and controls Examine relevant documents, including compliance registers and reports Audit Priority 1 Obtain evidence of policies, procedures and controls being in place and working effectively Extensive substantive testing of activities and/or transactions Follow-up and if necessary, re-test matters previously reported.
 Via interview and walkthrough, understand relevant processes and controls Examine relevant documents, including compliance registers and reports Audit Priority 2 Obtain evidence of policies, procedures and controls being in place and working effectively Moderate substantive testing of activities and/or transactions Follow-up and if necessary, re-test matters previously reported.
 Via interview and walkthrough, understand relevant processes and controls Examine relevant documents, including compliance registers and reports Audit Priority 3 Limited controls testing (moderate sample size) to assess whether policies, procedures and controls are in place and working effectively Follow-up of matters previously reported.
-A 10 D 1 10 4 Confirmation of existing controls via observation and walk through testing Audit Priority 4 Follow-up of matters previously reported.
-Audit Priority 5 Confirmation of existing controls via observation, discussions with key staff and/or reliance on key references ("desktop review").
+Confirmation of existing controls via walk through of key processes and examination of key documents including policies and procedures, Audit Priority 4 compliance/breach registers and reports Follow-up of matters previously reported.
+Audit Priority 5 Confirmation of existing controls via observation, discussions with key staff and/or reliance on key references including policies and procedures, compliance/breach registers and reports ("desktop review").

-The risk assessment has been discussed with Merredin Solar Farm representatives to gain their input as to the appropriateness and factual accuracy of risk and control ratings and associated explanations.
+The risk assessment has been discussed with Merredin Project Company representatives to gain their input as to the appropriateness and factual accuracy of risk and control ratings and associated explanations.
 The key sources considered in reaching our preliminary assessment of the risk and control ratings were based on: